...

 This unique mold rotates the drive system to create threaded components such as bottle caps, nuts and bolts, automotive parts, shampoo bottles, and cosmetic packaging.
 These components are often difficult to remove with the standard knock-off method based on the draft angle.

-Therefore, the unscrewing injection mold help carries out the removal without damaging the threads.
+Therefore, the unscrewing injection mold helps carry out the removal without damaging the threads.
 Undercut injection molding is also crucial here because it allows the release of complex parts with damage.
-It operates at high speed, reducing cycle times and ensuring high volume productions.
+It operates at high speed, reducing cycle times and ensuring high-volume production.

 Why Are Injection Molds Necessary?